zarhus/docs/docs/newcomers.md

 [Y2]: https://docs.yoctoproject.org/2.0/yocto-project-qs/yocto-project-qs.html
 [Y3]: https://3mdeb.com/training/

+## Zarhus OS

+After getting familiarized with Yocto Project, you can continue exploration with building and running secure and adaptive Zarhus OS.
+Checkout [Getting started](./getting-started/building.md) page for guides!

 ## Zarhus Contribution

 All code review and all issues related to Zarhus are resolved on [GitHub][gh].